Top 5 Java Profilers Revealed: Real world data with VisualVM, JProfiler, Java Mission Control, YourKit and Custom

 XRebel – Honourable mention! (because it’s more than a profiler)

 Because XRebel was only a year old when it exceeded 3% in our survey, oh and because it was the second highest tool for finding the most bugs, oh and because we created it, we’ll be giving XRebel and honourable mention! :o)

 XRebel by ZeroTurnaround is a performance tool for Java that is intended for use in a development environment setting.
-It’s a javaagent that instruments Java web-applications and automatically injects a widget like reporting console, embedded in your application view.
+It’s a javaagent that instruments Java web-applications and automatically injects a widget-like reporting console, embedded in your application view.
 The widget shows the data about the performance of the application.
 The main benefit comes from the fact that the developer can fix nastiest performance issues without even committing the poor code into the build.

 XRebel gathers and nicely presents the time spent serving every request, broken down into relevant method calls.
 This application trace contains relative information about both self-time and total time of the methods together with an intelligent way of presenting the information that makes obvious which methods affect the performance the most.
 By only showing relevant method information, this approach scales with your applications